 Due to its low elevation, it has the highest level of oxygen, 12 percent more in comparison to any other place.
 Due to this, the Dead Sea is considered to be the perfect natural spa.
 Spend a relaxed day at its shores, and don’t forget to take the perfect floating picture for your Instagram.

-Today we will leave the beautiful city of Amman behind and head south towards Petra.
-This route will take you along the iconic King’s Highway, which is a beautiful sight in itself and a must-do when in Jordan.
+Today, we will leave the beautiful city of Amman behind and head south towards Petra.
+This route will take you along the iconic King’s Highway, which is a lovely sight in itself and a must-do when in Jordan.